 Why Are Lawsuits for Semaglutide Occurring?

-There are numerous potential side effects to taking this medication.
+There are numerous potential side effects to taking these medications.
 One of the most common being referred to in numerous lawsuits is gastroparesis.
+In October 5, 2023, a study published in the Journal of the American Medical Association (JAMA) found that “use of GLP-1 agonists for weight loss compared with use of bupropion-naltrexone was associated with increased risk of pancreatitis, gastroparesis, and bowel obstruction.”
 This severe, life-threatening condition causes food particles to move through the body’s digestive system at a very slow pace.
 In some situations, the food stops moving and can, over time, cause blockages that result in serious illness and pain.
-The delay in food moving from the stomach into the small intensity, which is sometimes called delayed gastric emptying, can lead to infections.
+The delay in food moving from the stomach into the small intestine, may also cause Pulmonary Aspiration, typically associated with anesthesia or surgery.

 On top of gastroparesis, patients taking Ozempic have complained of having gallbladder issues such as gallstones and acute gallbladder disease, in some cases leading to the removal of the gallbladder, according to a letter published in the JAMA Internal Medicine.
 The data comes from a study conducted by the Food and Drug Administration using data from the FDA Adverse Event Reporting System (FAERS).